NVIDIA/workbench-example-mistral-finetune/README.md

 # NVIDIA AI Workbench: Introduction
 This is an [NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/) example Project that demonstrates how to fine-tune a Mistral 7B large language model on a custom code instructions dataset using the QLoRA PEFT method.
-Users in the [AI Workbench Beta Program](https://developer.nvidia.com/ai-workbench-beta) can get up and running with this Project in minutes.
+Users who have [installed AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/) can get up and running with this project in minutes.
 Please note the project requirements:

 * Operating System: Ubuntu 22.04, Windows (WSL2), MacOS 12+
 * CPU requirements: None, (tested with Intel&reg; Xeon&reg; Platinum 8380 CPU @ 2.30GHz)